South Brooks Solar Farm

 Consultation

-A consultation on the early plans is being held between 18 September and 30 October 2025.
-Five in-person sessions are planned and there is more information on the South Brooks website.
+A consultation on early plans took place between 18 September and 30 October 2025.

 Decision maker